 Nobody wants to compete against the same top performers who win every contest that’s disheartening and demotivating.
 Motivation is not a one size fits all thing – it is creating the environment where many people feel the thrill of winning, collect the accolades for being top of the group and grow in confidence that empowers their endeavors for the next target they have to reach.

 When it comes to engagement, the whole point is to keep things fast, fun and fresh.
 Provide different games, matched to different competency levels so that every player, every team member feels that they are competing on a level playing field and have a real opportunity to win.
 That’s when they will pull out all stops to do more of the activities you want them to focus on.
 More importunately make it a real game that they play to win.

-I learnt over many years and managing many teams that even a small lift in productivity and performance in that core group of team members delivers the best outcome for the company.
+I learnt over many years and managing many teams that even a small lift moving in productivity and performance in that core group or the middle of team members delivers the best outcome for the company.